StorjOld/web-core/README.md

-BitCumulus
+web-core
 ========

-BitCumulus, a filehost web app, that allows anyone to upload files via a web interface or API.
+web-core, a filehost web app, that allows anyone to upload files via a API.
 Files are hashed and uploaded to public file hosting.
 Using the hashes a node can look up the information of where that file was stored using the [Datacoin](http://datacoin.info/) blockchain.
 This makes a file uploaded to BitCumulus accessible through any node in the network.

 - Coded in [Python](http://python.org/) and [Flask](http://flask.pocoo.org/), a Python microframework for web.
 - Must be run on a Linux based web server, [Debian](http://www.debian.org/) distro recommended.

+#### Web interface

+If you wish to use this in a browser, take a look at [BitCumulus](https://github.com/Storj/BitCumulus).
+It is a web interface, composed of only html, css and javascript, powered by the web-core API.

 #### Scope